rangle/ngCourse2/handout/forms/template-driven/template-model-binding.md

 # Template Model Binding

 ### One-Way Binding
-If you find yourself needing a form with default values, you can start using the value-binding syntax for ngModel.
+If you need a form with default values, you can start using the value-binding syntax for ngModel.

 _app/signup-form.component.html_
 ```html